Table of Contents:

-- How to Use QIF in MBD & MBE Process
+- Use cases of QIF in MBD & MBE process

 What is QIF?

-QIF is built on the XML framework for easy integration & interoperability with other systems, web/internet applications, and other formal standards– a unified and universal approach.
+QIF is built on the XML framework for easy integration & interoperability with other systems, web/internet applications, and other formal standards-- a true unified and universal approach.

 QIF is a key conversation starter for companies beginning the MBD/MBE (model-based enterprise) process, especially for metrology-related information in PLM (produce lifecycle management) and PDM (product data management).